 Something you want to avoid as you’re nearing your thirties!

-Instead of turning to unhealthy coping mechanisms when stress peaks its’ head around the corner, try practicing journaling, mindfulness, or taking a walk in nature.
-Cook yourself a nutritious stew, or engage in a tapping routine or intuitive dancing.
+Instead of turning to unhealthy coping mechanisms when stress peaks its’ head around the corner, try to resist the urge and commit to practicing things like journaling, mindfulness, or taking a walk in nature.
+Cook yourself a nutritious, warming soup, or engage in a tapping routine or intuitive dancing.

 6. Continuous Learning

-Keeping your brain engaged in continuous learning as you are aging is essential to keeping that cognitive powerhouse of yours energized.
-Similarly to muscle mass, the same principle applies to your brain: If you don’t use it, you will lose it.
+Keeping your brain engaged in continuous learning as you age is essential to keeping that cognitive powerhouse of yours energized.
+Similar to muscle mass, the same principle applies to your brain: If you don’t use it, you will lose it.

-As we are nearing our thirties our cognitive abilities naturally decline, especially if you don’t challenge your brain every now and then!
+As we are nearing our thirties, our cognitive abilities naturally decline, especially if we don’t challenge our brains every now and then!

 Studies have shown that a lack of mental stimulation can accelerate our cognitive decline, which negatively impacts our memory, focus, and processing speed.